nd1012/MarkDown-Server/README.md

 2. PHP
 3. Any CLI or PHP MarkDown to HTML converter

+**NOTE**: The MarkDown Server might also run with any other webserver (NGINX f.e.) that can be configured as required.

 ### MarkDown converter Debian Linux setup

 #### Using `markdown` as converter